DIGITAL PROJECT DEVELOPMENT - 2019/0

 Module code: MANM468

-Students develop key digital skills through practical experience as well as theoretical foundation in this module which has a wider application for the Digital Economy and Entrepreneurship.
+Students develop key digital skills through practical experience as well as theoretical foundation in this module which has a wider application for the Digital Economy.

-In the tutorial, students learn about the theory behind app design, development and marketing which increasingly underpins business activity in a broad segment of the economy as well as build a series of apps to re-enforce learning of key concepts.
-In the lectures, students develop an understanding of theory behind crowdfunding including digital marketing, crowd-building and event-planning while they re-enforce this learning by planning and managing projects for actual crowdfunding campaign.
+In the tutorial, students learn about the theory behind digital product development including design, build and marketing which increasingly underpins business activity in a broad segment of the economy.
+In the lectures, students develop an understanding of theory behind a key digital business activity such as crowdfunding which includes digital marketing, crowd-building and event-planning while learning is re-enforced by planning and managing actual project related to theory.

 Both projects have assignments where students develop reports which connect the theory with practice to demonstrate their critical understanding of how these key skills can influence the Digital Economy.

 SEARS James (SBS)